 Fellowships and Travel Grants from the Smithsonian’s Lemelson Center

 Our programs provide access to the expertise of the Institution's research staff and the vast invention and technology collections of the National Museum of American History (NMAH).
 The NMAH Archives Center documents both individuals and firms across a range of time periods and subject areas.
-Representative collections include the Western Union Telegraph Company Records, ca. 1840-1994 and the Earl S. Tupper Papers, documenting Tupper and his invention, Tupperware.
+Representative collections include the Computer Oral History Collection and the papers of video game inventor Ralph Baer.
 In addition, the NMAH Library offers long runs of historical technology serials like Scientific American and American Machinist, and the American Trade Literature collection, which includes 300,000 catalogs, technical manuals, and advertising brochures for some 30,000 firms, primarily from 1880-1945.
 For a comprehensive catalog of objects, manuscripts, images and research materials available at the NMAH (and other Smithsonian units), see http://www.collections.si.edu/.

 The Arthur Molella Distinguished Fellowship supports the work of an experienced author or senior scholar (associate/full/emeritus professor level or equivalent) from the history of technology, science and technology studies, business history, museum studies, STEAM education, or an allied field.
 The specific arrangement is flexible: the Molella Fellow may use the funds as a sabbatical supplement; for several short-duration visits; for a single residency focused on research and writing; or for a series of lectures leading to a major publication.
 The stipend is $35,000.
-Funds may be used flexibly to support travel for several short-term visits, living expenses for residences not to exceed six months, and related research expenses; dates are flexible.
-Applications are due 1 November 2019.
+Funds may be used flexibly to support travel for several short-term visits, living expenses for longer residences up to six months, and related research expenses; dates are flexible.
+Applications are due 1 November 2020.
 For application procedures and additional information, see http://invention.si.edu/arthur-molella-distinguished-fellowship.
-Applicants may wish to consult with the fellowship coordinator before submitting a proposal; contact historian Eric S. Hintz, PhD at +1 202-633-3734 or firstname.lastname@example.org.
+Applicants may wish to consult with the fellowship coordinator before submitting a proposal; contact historian Eric S. Hintz, PhD at firstname.lastname@example.org.